|Kristine Ong Muslim||

 Kristine Ong Muslim cultivates brilliance in her micro-fiction collection, We Bury the Landscape.
 Each of these mystical stories, inspired by a specific painting, have transformed into mesmerizing paintings themselves.
 Muslim delivers us into her own breathtaking museum with the extraordinary shifting shadows and light of dawn or dusk filtering into every piece–layer upon layer of thickly sculpted colors in language.

-—Meg Tuite, author of Domestic Apparition
+--Meg Tuite, author of Domestic Apparition and Bound by Blue